yoonichoi/NoiseInjection-TextClassification/Reimplementing-AEDA.md

 3. Copy and organize `data/` folder into `reproduce_fig2/data/`, creating `train_orig.txt` and `test.txt` in each dataset folder

-4. Process data for training; this is produce `aeda` and `eda` augmentation on top of the original training data.
+4. Process data for training; this produces `aeda` and `eda` augmentation on top of the original training data.
 Refer to [Hyperparameters Used for Data Processing](https://github.com/yoonichoi/aeda_reimplement#hyperparameters-used-for-data-processing), which is already set as the default value.

 ```bash
 python reproduce_fig2/data_process.py